-The Director, Acting Director, or their designee may, upon three (3) day written notice to the Grantee, and without any prejudice to its other rights or remedies, terminate this Agreement in whole or in part for cause.
-Cause shall consist of violations of any terms and/or special conditions of this Agreement and/or the HCD agreement with HUD, upon the request of HUD, or the withdrawal of, or any limitation on the Department's expenditure authority.
+The Director, Acting Director, or their designee may, upon three (3) day written notice to the Grantee, and without any prejudice to its other remedies, terminate this Agreement in whole or in part for cause.
+Cause shall consist of violations of any terms and/or special conditions of this Agreement and for the HUD agreement, upon the request of HUD, or the withdrawal of, or any limitation on the Department's expenditure authority.
 Upon receipt of any notice terminating this Agreement in whole or in part, the Grantee shall (1) immediately discontinue all services affected (unless the notice directs otherwise); and (2) deliver to the Department's Contract Manager all data, reports, summaries, and such other information and materials as may have been accumulated by the Grantee in performing under this Agreement, whether completed or in progress.
 At the sole discretion of the Department, the Department may offer the Grantee an opportunity to cure any breach(es) prior to terminating for a breach.
-If after notice of termination for failure to fulfill contract obligations, it is determined that the Grantee had not so failed, the termination shall be deemed to have been effected for the convenience of the Department, pursuant to subparagraph B above.
+If after notice of termination for failure to fulfill contract obligations, it is determined that the Grantee had not so failed, the termination shall be deemed to have been effected for the convenience of the Department.